pgaijin66/pgaijin66/README.md

 # Hi 👋, I'm Prabesh

-<p> 👨‍💻 I’m currently working as DevOps / SRE at [Audinate](http://audinate.com/). 🐧 I’m looking to collaborate on Python / bash / golang working groups & related projects. 🐍 I’m a blogger at [99devops](https://99devops.com). 🐦 Best way to reach me is on [linkedin.com/in/prabeshthapa](https://www.linkedin.com/in/prabeshthapa). ⚡  Fun fact: Humans Are Also the Only Animals Whose Brains Shrink as we get old.
+- <p> 👨‍💻 I’m a SRE currently woring on
+- 🐧 I’m looking to collaborate on Python / bash / golang working groups & related projects.
+- 🐍 I’m a blogger at [99devops](https://99devops.com).
+- 🐦 Best way to reach me is on [linkedin.com/in/prabeshthapa](https://www.linkedin.com/in/prabeshthapa).
+- ⚡  Fun fact: Humans Are Also the Only Animals Whose Brains Shrink as we get old.
 </p>